 Often the decision to conduct independent penetration testing on a new system comes late in the project lifecycle.
-As a result of this there is often insufficient budget for desired testing, very limited time before the system needs to go live and little ability to change the system as a result of any security vulnerabilities identified.
-Security testing should be fully incorporated into your system development lifecycle (SDLC) - as outlined in the table below - and not just conducted as a "tick box" exercise at the end.
+As a result, there is often insufficient budget for desired testing, very limited time before the system needs to go live and little ability to change the system as a result of any security vulnerabilities identified.
+Security testing should be fully incorporated into your system development lifecycle (SDLC) - as outlined in the table below - and not just conducted as a "tick box" exercise near project completion.

-SDLC stage Actions to consider To ensure that 1 Planning and requirements Build independent penetration testing into requirement specifications - allocating sufficient funding and resources - and schedule at key points in the plan.
-Business and security requirements are met.
-2 Design Engage with a penetration testing supplier to define scope and incorporate this into your project plan - and to conduct threat modelling exercises.
-Penetration testing is baked into the design process.
-3 Development Integrate penetration tests into your traditional security testing approaches, including source code review.
-Coding weaknesses are identified as soon as possible.
-4 Integration and test Perform vulnerability scanning and build reviews.
-System builds are secure.
-5 Implementation Conduct exploitation testing of applications and networks.
-Vulnerabilities are addressed.
-6 Maintenance Subject critical systems to regular penetration testing (at least yearly) - and after any major change Systems continue to be as well protected as possible.
+SDLC stage Actions to consider To ensure that Planning and requirements Build independent penetration testing into requirement specifications - allocating sufficient funding and resources - and schedule at key points Business and security requirements are met 2.
+Design Engage with a penetration testing supplier to define scope and incorporate this into your project plan - and to conduct threat modelling exercises Penetration testing is baked into the design process 3.
+Development Integrate penetration tests into your traditional security testing approaches, including source code review Coding weaknesses are identified as soon as possible 4.
+Integration and test Perform vulnerability scanning and build reviews System builds are secure 5.
+Implementation Conduct exploitation testing of applications and networks Vulnerabilities are addressed 6.
+Maintenance Subject critical systems to regular penetration testing (at least yearly) - and after any major change Systems are as well protected as possible

 Security testing should include consideration of changes to the level of threat, which would mean an increase in the level of vigilance, validation of controls and nature of penetration testing.
-This would provide greater technical assurance against cyber security attacks and a heightened level of cyber security awareness.
+This provides greater technical assurance against cyber security attacks and a heightened level of cyber security awareness.